-If a municipal utility district is annexed, the municipality must assume the assets, functions, and obligations of the District, including outstanding bonds, and the pledge of taxes will terminate.
-No representation is made concerning the likelihood of annexation and dissolution or the ability of Dripping Springs to make debt service payments on the Bonds should dissolution occur.
+If a municipal utility district is annexed, the municipality must assume the assets, functions, and obligations of the district, including outstanding bonds, and the pledge of taxes will terminate.
+No representation is made concerning the likelihood of annexation and dissolution or the ability of the City to make debt service payments on the Bonds should dissolution occur.

-Annexation of territory by Dripping Springs is a policy-making matter within the discretion of the Mayor and City Council of Dripping Springs and therefore, the District makes no representation that Dripping Springs will ever annex the District and assume its debt.
+Annexation of territory by the City is a policy-making matter within the discretion of the Mayor and City Council of Austin and therefore, the District makes no representation that the City will ever annex the District and assume its debt.
+See "Strategic Partnership Agreement" below for a description of the terms of the Strategic Partnership Agreement between the City and the District.